Political Management (PMGT)

 PMGT 6498.
 Thesis I. 3 Credits.

-Master’s degree candidates must apply to the program committee for thesis approval and have completed 24 credit hours with a 3.3 GPA.
+Master’s degree candidates must apply to the program committee for thesis approval and have completed 24 credits with a 3.3 GPA.

 PMGT 6499.
 Thesis II.
 3 Credits.

-Master’s degree candidates must apply to the program committee for thesis approval and have completed 24 credit hours with a 3.3 GPA.
-Prerequisites: PMGT 6498.
+Master’s degree candidates must apply to the program committee for thesis approval and have completed 24 credits with a 3.3 GPA.
+Prerequisite: PMGT 6498.

 PMGT 6501.
 Politics and Public Policy.
 3 Credits.

 Examination of political processes that influence policy formulation, policy implementation, and the uses of policy analysis.
 Topics include political and policy decision making, actors, and process.

 Formulation of political communications strategies.
 Elements necessary to create, introduce, and maintain an effective political profile in issue advocacy campaigns, candidate elections, and legislative advocacy campaigns.
 Application of principles of research, advertising, and marketing to the political landscape.

 PMGT 6504.
 Political Management and Strategic Governance.
 3 Credits.

 Use of microtargeting and database-layering technology to identify potential advocates.
 Motivational techniques to mobilize volunteers for political campaigns, lobbying efforts, and community advocacy.
 Techniques used by grassroots organizers to help corporations, unions, civic and nonprofit organizations, and special interest groups achieve strategic goals.